raivivek/raivivek.github.io/content/science/workshop-mathbio.md

 A good part about these talks were the pretty electron microscopy pictures they show.

-##### Short Talks and Posters
+##### Short talks and Posters

 Several short talks and posters by Ph.D. students were presented.
-Several concepts like game theory, protein-protein interaction networks, molecular dynamics simulation, spectral graph theory and neuroscience came up in the discussion.
+Different concepts like game theory, protein-protein interaction networks, molecular dynamics simulation, spectral graph theory, and neuroscience came up in the discussion.

-##### Misc.
-Tech
+##### Other

 Some relevant techniques (or terms) that I wish to read upon and explore further are: